 o The heroine is either a non-human species that can pass as human, or a 1/2-human of some sort (if you have nothing else, a 1/2-vampire will do, but you can be much more creative than that.)

 o Be some sort of detective or policewoman or guardian involved with the supernatural.
 But she’s inexperienced.
 We’re learning about things along with her.

 o Be recklessly impulsive.
 Charge into the master vampires lair screaming that he killed your sister, but he admires your pluck and gives a hint who really did it.
 Go clothes shopping while the demon is trying to kill you, since you can’t stand being cooped-up.
 Sometimes she does stuff just because some jerk man told her not to.

 o Terrible taste in men and/or just bad luck.
 Fated to have decent guys scared off.
 Her complicated romantic life should take up at least half of the story, including important plot points.
 Somewhat like the TV show “Charmed.”

 o She should feel old, or unattractive and generally insecure.
 The one dress that makes her look half-decent gets troll blood all over it.
 This is partly from the Romance novel roots.
 She’s identifiable.

 o Her female friends and relationships are important to her (and the story) possibly also her mother.
 Consoling a friend about a break-up is equally important as finding the killer.

 o Many of the problems are best solved with empathy.
 If you get to know all the monsters and really listen to them, rather than listening with your fists, you get the satisfaction of making everyone happy.
 It’s about solving the problem, not killing the problem.
-A difference from a pure Romance novel is the man can solve the problem with the support of a good woman’s love.
+But it’s not a Romance novel.
+In those your man must solve the problem with your loving support.
 In an Urban Fantasy Detective Romance, the heroine solves her own problems.

 That sounds made-up and extremely specific, but it’s a thing.